 Why Google reviews are important

-Google is by far the most popular search engine in the world.
-In fact, the tech giant currently holds over 90% of the search engine market share – making it the first stop for customers when reading and submitting reviews.
-So, if you want to target the majority of your customer base, you need to focus on getting Google reviews.
+Google is the most popular search engine in the world.
+The tech giant currently holds over 92% of the search engine market share – making it the first stop for customers when reading and submitting reviews.
+So, if you want to target the majority of your audience, you need to focus on getting Google reviews.

 Google reviews help your search ranking so you get found online